courtneyphillips/point-of-sale-system-activerecord/README.md

   - PG
   - Rake

-To install, run `gem install bundle` in the terminal.
+To install, run `$ gem install bundle` in the terminal.

 ### Databases